 - 1. The first satellites are tracked and coarse time is solved - 2.
 Enough satellites are tracked to compute a position - 3.
-Receiver "fine time" is solved, meaning the time on board the receiver is accurate enough to begin timing IMU measurements - 4.
+Receiver "fine time" is solved, meaning the time on board the receiver is accurate enough to begin timing IMU measurements.
+The time status in the log headers will indicate FINESTEERING when this happens - 4.
 Raw IMU measurements begin to be timed by the receiver and are available to the INS filter.
-They are also available to you in the RAWIMU or RAWIMUS log, see page 123.
-The INS Status field reports INS_INACTIVE. - 5.
-The inertial alignment routine starts and the INS Status field reports INS_ALIGNING. - 6.
+They are also available to you in the RAWIMUS log, see page 96.
+The INS Status field reports INS INACTIVE. - 5.
+The inertial alignment routine starts and the INS Status field reports INS_ALIGNING.
+At this point there are three options for completing the alignment.
+See the following sections for the options. - 6.
 Alignment is complete and the INS Status field changes to INS_ALIGNMENT_COMPLETE.
-The system transitions to navigation mode. - 7.
+The system transitions to navigation mode.
+The GPS/INS solution is available at this point. - 7.
 The solution is refined using updates from GPS.
-Once the system is operating within specifications and after some vehicle movement, the INS Status field changes to INS_SOLUTION_GOOD.
+Once the system is operating within specifications, after some vehicle movement, the INS Status field changes to INS_SOLUTION_GOOD.
 This indicates that the estimated azimuth standard deviation is below 2°.
-If it increases above 2°, the status changes to INS_SOLUTION_NOTGOOD.
+If it increases above 2°, the status changes to INS_SOLUTON_NOTGOOD.

-3.3.1.1 Coarse Alignment
+3.3.1.1 Default Kinematic Alignment